Ancient Roman cuisine: Foods and ingredients

 However, some foods considered characteristic of modern Italian cuisine were not used.
-In particular, spinach and eggplant (aubergine) were introduced later from the Arab world, and tomatoes, potatoes, capsicum peppers, and maize (the modern source of polenta) only appeared in Europe following the discovery of the New World and the Columbian Exchange.
+In particular, spinach and eggplant (aubergine) were introduced later from the Arab world, and tomatoes, potatoes, capsicum peppers, maize (the modern source of polenta) and beans of the Phaseolus genus Phaseolus vulgaris (green - French and runner, lima, kidney) only appeared in Europe following the discovery of the New World and the Columbian Exchange.
 The Romans knew of rice, but it was very rarely available to them.
 There were also few citrus fruits.
 Lemons were known in Italy from the second century AD but were not widely cultivated.

 Breads and grains

 From 123 BC, a ration of unmilled wheat (as much as 33 kg), known as the frumentatio, was distributed to as many as 200,000 people every month by the Roman state.
 There was originally a charge for this but from 58 BC this charge was abolished by the plebeian tribune Publius Clodius Pulcher.
 Individuals had to be citizens and domiciled in Rome to receive the frumentatio.

-Originally flat, round loaves made of emmer (a cereal grain closely related to wheat) with a bit of salt were eaten; among the upper classes, eggs, cheese, and honey, along with milk and fruit were also consumed.
+Originally flat, round loaves made of emmer (a species of wheat) with a bit of salt were eaten; among the upper classes, eggs, cheese, and honey, along with milk and fruit were also consumed.
 In the Imperial period, around 1 AD, bread made of wheat was introduced; with time, more and more wheaten foods began to replace emmer loaves.
 There were many kinds of bread of differing quality.
 Typically white bread was baked for the elite, with darker bread baked for the middle class, and the darkest bread for the poor peasants.
 The bread was sometimes dipped in wine and eaten with olives, cheese, and grapes.
 At the time of the destruction of Pompeii in AD 79, there were at least 33 bakeries in that city.
 Roman chefs made sweet buns flavored with blackcurrants and cheese cakes made with flour, honey, eggs, ricotta-like cheese and poppy seed.
 Sweet wine cakes were made with honey, reduced red wine and cinnamon.
 Fruit tarts were popular with the upper class, but the lower classes couldn't afford to personally make them or purchase them from markets and vendors.

 Juscellum was a broth with grated bread, eggs, sage and saffron, described in Apicius, a Roman recipe book of the late 4th or early 5th century.